 Most of all, it is cheap.
 Many companies would rather use palm oil to mimic an attribute rather than use a natural ingredient to create that attribute.

-An example would be companies using palm oil in ice cream so they can use less real cream.
-Palm oil is cheaper than cream.
+Examples are companies using palm oil in ice cream so they can use less real cream or palm oil in chocolate to replace cocoa butter.
+Palm oil is cheaper than cream and cocoa butter.

 Palm oil is in many packaged foods

 Because this issue is so personal to us with our son getting sick, and because we learned about the environmental concerns surrounding palm oil, I started this website to educate people about how common palm oil is in everyday products.

 I want to give ideas to reduce palm oil demand.

 I have written many posts about foods that now contain palm oil.

 When you consider the list above in which we spelled out where trans fats were common, you will find these categories to be the ones to contain palm oil now.

 Palm oil is common in these foods now: